Energinet-DataHub/greenforce-frontend/README.md

 DataHub API.
 To use a remote DataHub API, place a `dh-api-environment.json` file in the same folder and set the remote address in the relevant property.

-## Energy Origin
+## Energy Track And Trace

-Use the following command to serve the Energy Origin application locally (with request mocking):
+Use the following command to serve the Energy Track And Trace application locally (with request mocking):

 ```sh
 yarn eo:mock